UMM-CSci-Systems/C-programming-arrays/README.md

 array, and then ask your sorting algorithm to sort the desired bit of the array without messing with that important first element.

-# Final Words
+## Final Words

-Be sure that
+Be sure that:

 * [ ] You follow our instructions
 * [ ] Your canvas group matches your github classroom group
-* [ ] You submit your repoistory URL to canvas (if your canvas groups are set up correctly this will only need to be done once)
+* [ ] You submit your repository URL to canvas (if your canvas groups are set up correctly this will only need to be done once)